 Those of you who came out yesterday morning know how well the hounds worked.
 You also know that we jumped a coyote by the Foxboro Mare Barn and ran him into a culvert on an old logging road in Wilson Woods.
 Not only was this good training for the puppies, it was even better than one might first think.

 Earlier we had drawn mostly blank except for two incidents of puppies starting what we believe were deer lines.
 And we were able to get them to leave those lines by hollering at them.
 Why do we feel confident that they were deer lines?
-There were numerous clues:To read more, a subscription is needed: Click here to subscribe
+There were numerous clues:To read more, a subscription is required.
+Log in or click here to subscribe.